janakact/janakact.github.io/content/Awards.md

 ---
 title: Awards and Honors
 ---
+- **SMU Presidential Doctoral Fellowship 2024**
+  - The SMU Presidential Doctoral Fellowship is provided to exceptionally qualified students who are offered candidatures into SMU's PhD programmes.
+The Fellowship also recognises existing PhD students who are outstanding in their studies.

 - **NASA International Space Apps 2018**
   - World Finalist (top five teams worldwide) representing Sri Lanka